fidell1998/configure-ad/README.md

 - Add `jane_admin` to the **Domain Admins** security group.
 - Log out of `labuser` and log in to `DC-1` as:
 - > ✅ From this point on, use `jane_admin` as your primary admin account.

------> Show the ADUC interface with the OUs and user account created. <-------

 <h4>Join Client-1 to Your Domain (`mydomain.com`)</h4>

 - In the **Azure Portal**, go to `Client-1`'s **network interface settings**.
 - Set the **DNS server** to the **private IP address of `DC-1`**.

-----> Show where to enter custom DNS settings in the Azure NIC configuration. <------

 - Restart `Client-1` from the Azure Portal.
 - Log in to `Client-1` using the **local admin account** (`labuser`).
 - Join `Client-1` to the domain: